esamattis/backbone.viewmaster/README.md

 In order to keep views decoupled and resusable their implementation should not assume too much about their children and especially about their parents.
-Backbone.ViewMaster helps with this by implementing event bubbling and broadcasting.
+Backbone.Viewmaster helps with this by implementing event bubbling and broadcasting.

 Event bubbling works exactly like in the DOM.
 Events triggered with the